conjectures/Engineering_84_business_week/week2_sql/README.md

 ## Theory

-**What is a database?**
+> **What is a database?**

-  Structured way of storing data and is accessible in various ways.

-    Structured way of storing data and is accessible in various ways.
+  It is an organized collection of structured information, stored in a computer sustem, and is accessible in various ways.
+  A database is usually controlled by a database management system (DMBS) that acts as a mediator between the user and tha database.

+> **What is a relational database?**

+  Relational databases organize their data in tables that are linked to columns that are common in other tables.
+This relation enables data to be retrieved from multiple tables with a single query.
+  The benefit of using relational databases is that they can retrieve a lot of data with complex queries very fast.

 **What is SQL**

+    Structured Query Language (SQL) is the standard way of communicating with databases.
+The commands used by SQL are categorised into mainly four categories:

+      - **Data Definition Language**

 <br>